SimonWaldherr/parseTime.js/readme.md

 #parseTime.js

 convert strings like "five days ago" to an integer (with time in seconds) in two languages (en, de)
+*coders who like parseTime.js maybe also like [disTime.js](https://github.com/SimonWaldherr/disTime.js)*

 ##about